Vale of Leven Wanderers F.C.: Loss of ground and decline

 The club fell off badly in 1888–89, the problem being that it lost its Balloch Road ground and had difficulty finding another, and, by the time it did so, it was too late to organize fixtures.
 Further, the club had the worst possible draw in the second round of the Cup, as opponents Renton had not only won the Scottish Cup, but also had beaten the FA Cup winners West Bromwich Albion.
 Although the Wanderers kept the match tight in the first half, turning around 3–2 down, Renton scored seven unanswered goals in the second half.
-The club also lost 5–0 to Dumbarton F.C. in the county cup, the lack of match fitness showing with four goals conceded in the second half.
+The club also lost 5–0 to Dumbarton in the county cup, the lack of match fitness showing with four goals conceded in the second half.
 The impact was not just sporting, but financial; the club lost a significant amount of income through not playing and never caught back up.

 The Wanderers opened the 1889–90 season against the Vale of Leven at the Wanderers' ground, with the senior side winning 9–0.
 It was an indication of things to come.
-Although the Wanderers did get to the semi-final of the county cup for the third time, it was after winning just one tie, and it conceded 9 goals to Strathmore F.C. of Dundee in a friendly and 8 to Queen's Park in the Scottish Cup.
+Although the Wanderers did get to the semi-final of the county cup for the third time, it was after winning just one tie, and it conceded 9 goals to Strathmore of Dundee in a friendly and 8 to Queen's Park in the Scottish Cup.
 By the end of the season the club president was conceding that the finances were "on the wrong side".

 The foundation of the Scottish League in 1890 was the final blow for the club.
-Dumbarton, Vale of Leven, and Renton were founder members, and, with most of the attention now given to League matches, and less opportunity for lucrative friendlies against top local sides, the Wanderers could no longer afford to run a second eleven, and refused to play in the second round of the Scottish Cup against Adventurers F.C. because the Edinburgh side's Slateford Road ground was part of a public park - which meant no gate money.
+Dumbarton, Vale of Leven, and Renton were founder members, and, with most of the attention now given to League matches, and less opportunity for lucrative friendlies against top local sides, the Wanderers could no longer afford to run a second eleven, and refused to play in the second round of the Scottish Cup against Adventurers because the Edinburgh side's Slateford Road ground was part of a public park - which meant no gate money.
 The Scottish FA however turned down the Wanderers' protest.

 The club collapsed completely after drawing at Jamestown in the Dumbartonshire Cup - the club lost the home replay 12–1.
 The club did not play competitively again and, at the end of the season, was wound up.

 There were two final entries into the Scottish Cup preliminary rounds, in 1892–93 and 1893–94, in the name of Vale of Leven Wanderers, both resulting in the club scratching before its scheduled first ties.